transcend-io/terragrunt-atlantis-config/README.md

 Workflow names can be specified in either parent or child terragrunt modules, but if both are specified then this module will use the workflow name specified from the child.

+If you write your workflows in your `atlantis.yaml` file, this library will leave them functionally as you already have them.

 ## Auto Enforcement with Github Actions

 It's a best practice to require that `atlantis.yaml` stays up to date on each Pull Request.